1 Week Georgia Itinerary for the Arts, Food & Wine Lover

 Pheasant's Tears Signagi

-Have a wine tasting at one of these awesome spots located in the city:
+Have a wine tasting at these awesome wineries located in town:

-The large chateau and winery is a beautiful place to stay and has awesome amenities such as a restaurant with outdoor seating, free wine tours, an outdoor pool and a spa with a sauna.
-Rooms start at ~$120 USD per night for two people.
+We recommend staying at Schuchmann Wines Chateau & Spa.
+The large chateau and winery is a beautiful place to stay and has great amenities, like their restaurant with outdoor seating, an outdoor pool, and a spa with a sauna.
+They also offer free wine tours.

-You could also consider adding an additional night to your stay in Signagi and asking your guesthouse host to organize a wine tour of the Kakheti region as a day trip.
+You could also consider adding a night to your stay in Signagi and asking your host at the guesthouse/hotel to organize a wine tour of the Kakheti region for you as a day trip.
+There are so many wineries to discover.

 Looking for more travel inspiration?
 Check out our list of Gastronomic Experiences Around the World to inspire your next trip.